 71111.15-03 INSPECTION GUIDANCE

+Determinations of operability are appropriate whenever a review, TS surveillance, or other information such as degraded conditions, nonconforming conditions, or unanalyzed conditions calls into question the ability of SSCs as described in TSs to perform their design functions.
+The operability determination process is used to assess operability of SSCs and support functions for compliance with TSs when a degraded or nonconforming condition is identified for a specific SSC described in TSs, or when a degraded or nonconforming condition is identified for a necessary and related support function.
+The licensee’s process of ensuring operability for any SSC described in TSs is a continuous process.
+Functionality assessments of TS support systems are an integral part of operability determinations.
+Functionality assessments maybe required to provide assurance that TS SCCs are operable.
+Licensees are obligated to ensure the continued operability of SSCs as specified by TS, or to take the remedial actions addressed in the TS.

+Functionality assessments are appropriate for risk significant SSCs or SCCs which perform specified functions described in the UFSAR, technical requirements manual, emergency plan, fire protection plan, regulatory commitments, or other elements of the current licensing basis when degraded or nonconforming conditions affecting non TS SSCs are identified.
+In general, functionality assessments should be integral to the licensee programs and controls used to comply with regulations such as 10 CFR Part 50 Appendix B (quality assurance / corrective action program), 10 CFR 50.65 (maintenance rule), 10 CFR Part 50 Appendix R or 10 CFR 50.48(c) (fire protection), 10 CFR 50.63 (station blackout), and 10 CFR 50.62 (anticipated transients without scram).

-The licensee’s process of ensuring operability is continuous Licensees are obligated to ensure the continued operability of SSCs as specified by TS, or to take the remedial actions addressed in the TS.The intent of this inspection is to sample licensee’s operability for risk significant SSCs to verify if operability justified, such that availability is assured, and no unrecognized increase in risk has occurred.
-Also, the inspections should verify that operability concerns associated with plant issues and events are being identified.
+The intent of this inspection is to sample licensee’s operability determinations and functionality assessments for risk significant SSCs to verify if immediate and prompt operability determinations and functionality assessments are justified, such that availability is assured, and no unrecognized increase in risk has occurred.
+Also, the inspections should verify that operability and functionality concerns associated with plant issues and events are being identified.

-Where there is a reason to suspect that the licensee’s operability determination is not, or was not correct based on the information reviewed, the inspector should discuss the issue with regional management for resolution.
-Depending on the complexity and risk significance of the issue, the inspector may need to consult with regional specialists to complete verification of licensee’s operability .
+Where there is a reason to suspect that the licensee’s operability or functionality determination is not, or was not correct based on the information reviewed, the inspector should discuss the issue with regional management for resolution.
+Depending on the complexity and risk significance of the issue, the inspector may need to consult with regional specialists to complete verification of licensee’s operability determination or functionality assessment.
 The regional specialist’s time spent on reviewing the issue should be charged to this procedure.
-The inspectors are not required to spend additional time in reviewing an issue if the discrepancies identified do not change the outcome of the operability .
+The inspectors are not required to spend additional time in reviewing an issue if the discrepancies identified do not change the outcome of the operability determination or functionality assessment.

-NRC Regulatory Issue Summary 2005-20, Revision 1, Revision to NRC Inspection Manual Part 9900 Technical Guidance, “Operability Determinations & Functionality Assessments for Resolution of Degraded or Nonconforming Conditions Adverse to Quality or Safety” provides guidance to NRC inspectors .
+NRC Regulatory Issue Summary 2005-20, Revision 1, Revision to NRC Inspection Manual (IMC) Part 9900 Technical Guidance, “Operability Determinations & Functionality Assessments for Resolution of Degraded or Nonconforming Conditions Adverse to Quality or Safety” provides guidance to NRC inspectors to assist their review of licensee determinations of operability, assessments of functionality, and resolution of degraded and nonconforming conditions.
+The IMC Part 9900 guidance establishes NRC staff expectations and generally reflects licensee existing practices in making operability determinations and functionality assessments; however the guidance does not constitute an NRC requirement.
+Inspectors should realize that licensees implement plant-specific procedures used for making a determination or assessment.
+Inspectors should not mistakenly apply IMC Part 9900 in support of findings or violations.